-On Sunday afternoon after the village church service—a long church service, in our knee-length skirts and tennis shoes, very stylish—some of the team members ventured down to the medical clinic to explore the site where we’ll be working later in the week.
+On Sunday afternoon after the village church service—a long church service, in our knee-length

-A woman in labor was being helped out of a pickup truck when they arrived.
-They could see that she was in labor, and quickly crowded into the delivery room with her.
+labor, and quickly crowded into the delivery room with her.
 For the next three hours the team assisted Joseph, the male physician assistant, in birthing this woman’s baby.
-She is 16 years old and this is her first child.
+She is 16 years old and this is

 “She was very stoic,” Lynda, who helped with the delivery, says.
 “Very much reluctant to scream out in pain.”

-Lynda assumed the role of assistant to this gentleman at the foot of the birthing table.
+birthing table.
 Amy and Alecia prepared the supplies and managed the patient and complications of the afterbirth.

 “We could tell she was in excruciating pain,” Lynda remembers.
 “Having a Pitocin drip without any anesthetic is pretty brutal.”